The Cross-Border Opportunity: Understanding Global Real Estate Capital Flows

 Introduction

-Global cross-border real estate investment reached **$213 billion** in 2023, representing one of the largest opportunity pools for forward-thinking real estate professionals.
+Global cross-border real estate investment rose 12% to $171 billion in 2024 (Knight Frank), representing one of the largest opportunity pools for forward-thinking real estate professionals.
 Understanding where this capital originates, where it flows, and why provides a roadmap for agents seeking to capture international business.

 The Global Capital Landscape